OWASP/ASVS/4.0/en/0x18-V11-HTTP security configuration verification requirements.md

 Ensure that a verified application satisfies the following high level requirements:

-* The application server is suitably hardened from a default configuration.
-* HTTP responses contain a safe character set in the content type header.
+* The application server contains HTTP response headers that help provide a layer of security to help users mitigate certain types of attacks and vulnerabilities.

 ## Security Verification Requirements